"Grandpa always used to say, look after your cows and they'll look after you."

 For the famer it’s an important relationship.
 As farmers ourselves we talk their language and we understand their business.
 It’s about the personal touch, one that comes naturally to a family business.

 We host meetings and talks, give advice and support.
-And we pay a premium to our farmers for their milk.

 For us it’s not just the best way to do business, it’s the ONLY way to do business.